18F/18f.gsa.gov/_projects/navy-reserve.md

 permalink: /what-we-deliver/ready-2-serve/
 excerpt: We worked with the Navy to prototype an app that helps streamline the deployment process for reservists.
 image: /assets/img/projects/ready-2-serve-sailors.jpg
-image_accessibility: Sailors standing on a ship.
+image_accessibility: "Sailors standing on a ship"
 tag: navy reserve
 expiration_date:
 github_repo: https://github.com/18F/r2s